Six Mile Creek Stage Station, Kansas

-M. Cottrill and Company made the location change after assuming responsibility for the route in 1863.
-This company operated several stagecoach lines which passed through the station and were known as the Kansas, Santa Fe, and Canon City Express; Kansas City, Santa Fe, and Denver Mail and Express Line; the Santa Fe Stage and Express; the Santa Fe Stage Company; and the Santa Fe Stage.
+M. Cottrill and Company changed its location after assuming responsibility for the route in 1863.
+This company operated several stagecoach lines that passed through the station, including the Kansas, Santa Fe, and Canon City Express; the Kansas City, Santa Fe, and Denver Mail and Express Line; the Santa Fe Stage and Express; the Santa Fe Stage Company; and the Santa Fe Stage.

 When a post office was established here on February 9, 1863, Samuel Shaft, the station’s proprietor, was appointed the postmaster.
 In the fall of 1865, the station was sold for $2,000 to Frank and William Hartwell, who had come west from New Hampshire.
 The station consisted of a low stone building with three rooms, a log building used as a store, a stone corral, and a stable.

-The Hartwells did not fair well the first year and made plans to move the Stage Line Company headquarters to Junction City and bypass Six Mile Creek Station.
+The Hartwells did not fare well in their first year and planned to move the Stage Line Company’s headquarters to Junction City, bypassing Six Mile Creek Station.
 After the Union Pacific Railroad pushed west to Junction City, a new eastern terminus for the Santa Fe Trail was established, and the stage line stopped coming to Six Mile Creek on July 1, 1866.

 The Hartwells soon sold the station and moved to another stage station at the Cimarron Crossing, 30 miles west of Fort Dodge.
 Charley Owens and his wife purchased the Six Mile Creek property for $500.
 The post office was discontinued on October 3, 1866, but the store and other facilities remained open.

-In June 1868, the Cheyenne Outbreak of Morris County occurred when the Cheyenne moved eastward to make war on the Kanza Indians.
+In June 1868, the Cheyenne Outbreak of Morris County occurred when the Cheyenne moved eastward to wage war on the Kanza Indians.
 Along the way, they burned many buildings and stormed Council Grove.

 Fortunately, Owens and his wife were away at the time, but afterward, the store and the facilities never reopened.
 In the following years, trail traffic declined as the railroad moved westward.
 Later, a ranching operation was headquartered at the site, and the station building served as the ranch house until after the turn of the century.

-Today, the station’s site, listed on the National Register of Historic Places, features only the basement walls and some debris from the upper stories, with some trail ruts nearby.
+Today, the station’s site, listed on the National Register of Historic Places, features only the basement walls and debris from the upper stories, with nearby trail ruts.
 The site itself appears inaccessible, but a historical marker and sign are located about 3.2 miles northwest of Burdick, Kansas.
 To get there, head west on Bb Avenue toward S 2800 Road for .5 miles, turn right onto S 2800 Road for 2.6 miles.
 The markers are on the east side of the road in a small grove of trees.

 Also See: